HEALTH INSURANCE CONTRIBUTIONS: EXEMPTIONS

 On the same subject

-THE MINIMUM GROSS SALARY IN 2025
+THE MINIMUM GROSS SALARY AT THE NATIONAL LEVEL IN 2021

 Subscribe to our newsletter